Analyticon

 Between 2010 and 2015 (when it was funded by Conciliation Resources), the journal received around 3,000 website visits per month and had a print circulation of around 500.

-Analyticon continues to have an online presence and to publish analysis of the conflict.
+The printed version of Analyticon existed until the end of 2024.
+The journal continues to have an online presence and to publish analysis.
 It remains popular not only among political circles, but also with civil society experts, political scientists and journalists.

 Analyticon is a platform for dialogue inside [Nagorny] Karabakh society and region, it plays a peacebuilding role in the region of South Caucasus as far as experts from all six entities, including Azerbaijan, are publishing their visions in the journal.